 Bumbleride Indie Twin

 The Bumbleride Indie Twin stroller has always been a Twiniversity favorite.
 Do you know why?
 Please, I’ll stop the suspense.
 Let me tell you.
 It’s because it has real air tires.
-Not air light tires.
-Not air free tires.
+Not air-light tires.
+Not air-free tires.
 I mean, these are legitimate air tires.

 When you have twins, especially fraternal twins, there’s a good chance that your twins are going to have a size discordance.
-It’s also known as having one larger baby versus the other.
+It’s also known as having one baby larger than the other.
 If you have a stroller that has true air tires you basically just take it to the bike shop, have them adjust the pressure and you can push straight 100% of the time.
 If not, often, you’ll veer to the side of the heavier baby.

 This stroller is full of features.
 For example, the five-point harness system.
 This is not your typical five-point harness system because it has a quick release and it ensures that your baby is never going to get their skin caught in this little clasp.
 It has a cover for below and a cover for above making sure that these little guys don’t irritate your baby’s skin.

 The canopies have built-in 45 SPF.
 They are extraordinarily long.
 There’s an additional pop-out that gives you just a little bit more sun protection, which is perfect especially if you are going to be using this stroller with newborns.
 If you want to take a look at your babies, open up this little peek-a-boo magnetic flap, so it’s not going to blow in the wind, and this little mesh insert is going to allow you to see your babies totally uninterrupted.

 A huge factor for twins is that the Bumbleride Indie Twin can accommodate two infant seats or two infant bassinets.
 That is a huge plus for parents of twins who are looking to get the most bang for their buck out of a double stroller.